 461 Seminar in Abnormal Psychology (4, Irregular) In-depth study of the several paradigms of psychopathology and therapy with reliance on original sources as well as standard textbook readings.
 Not open to students with credit in PSYC 360.
-Prerequisite: PSYC 100 or departmental approval.
+Prerequisite: PSYC 100.